Category Archives: HMRC

 • a note of all assets, including non-income producing ones

-• my fee paid in advance and with a 25% premium on my normal rates
+• our fee paid in advance, with at least a 25% premium on normal rates

 • agreement to approve the tax return electronically on or before 25th January